GIO: Gradient Information Optimization for Training Dataset Selection

 \paragraph{Visualization.} As an additional sanity check, we visually inspect the images chosen by \ourmethodabbrev\ and random images in \figref{fig:bag-examples}.
 We show the bag class as an example. \ourmethodabbrev\ selects more consistent bags that conform to each other.
 They are all rectangular and similar in size, and represent the core set of bag images, as regular rectangular bags form most of the class (as determined by visualizing samples from the full set).
 Random images, on the other hand, contain more strange images like triangular bags and tote bags and are less consistent.
 Under a data constraint, \ourmethodabbrev\ focuses on the core rectangular bags that best represent the class and discards outliers, which leads to better performance.

 \paragraph{Separability.} Finally, we examine the separability between classes as an indicator of whether \ourmethodabbrev\ selects images that are more core and less spread/confusing.
-We compute the Euclidean mean for each class and compute the average distance of that mean to the means of all other classes, for \ourmethodabbrev-selected data and random images. \tabref{tab:distances} shows the results, and demonstrates that \ourmethodabbrev\ classes are further away from each other in every class.
+We compute the Euclidean mean for each class and compute the minimum distance between that mean to the means of all other classes, for \ourmethodabbrev-selected data and random images. \tabref{tab:distances} shows the results, and demonstrates that \ourmethodabbrev\ classes are further away from each other in 8 out of the 10 classes.
 This implies \ourmethodabbrev\ selects more distinct and less confusing points, and likely explains the improved classification performance over random images.